Network Function operator

 Configure a secondary interface on a Pod using Distributed Cloud Edge multi-networking

-Distributed Cloud Edge supports creating a secondary network interface on a Pod using its multi-network feature.
+Distributed Cloud Edge supports creating a secondary network interface on a Pod by using its multi-network feature.
 To do so, complete the following steps:

 1. Configure a Network resource.
 For example: